 - 1. Below floor system All metal components are external, located under floor and in frame, inside of enclosed underbelly cover. - 2.
 Above floor system All components are inside and above floor, to be found under dinette of sofa slide out. - 3.
-Cable system Used on all rear slide outs.
-All but 4 short sections of system are enclosed inside of rear wall assembly, 2 at the top and 2 at the bottom of slide.
+Bed room system All components are inside, attached to the bed room slide out floor.
+These components are under the bed.